Pennsylvania Route 252: Chester and Montgomery counties

 At the intersection with White Horse Road, PA 252 enters Easttown Township in Chester County and continues northwest through wooded areas of homes.
 The road passes to the east of Waynesborough Country Club before it comes to an intersection with Darby Road/Sugartown Road.
 At this intersection, the name of the route becomes Leopard Road and it passes more wooded development, crossing into Tredyffrin Township.
 PA 252 curves north and becomes a four-lane road, heading into commercial areas and coming to an intersection with US 30 (Lancaster Avenue) in the community of Paoli.
 Past this intersection, the road becomes Bear Hill Road and immediately passes under Amtrak's Keystone Corridor railroad line, briefly gaining a median as it passes under the railroad tracks.
 The route runs past homes and narrows back to two lanes before heading into forested areas.
 PA 252 widens back into a four-lane divided highway and comes to a bridge over Norfolk Southern's Dale Secondary railroad line, curving northeast.
-The road passes southeast of a residential neighborhood before it comes to an intersection with Swedesford Road/Howellville Road.
+The road passes southeast of a residential neighborhood before it comes to an intersection with West Swedesford Road/Howellville Road.

 At this point, the name of the route becomes Swedesford Road and it heads past business parks as a four-lane undivided road.
-The lanes of PA 252 split as it passes over the Chester Valley Trail and comes to a partial interchange with the US 202 freeway to the north, with access between northbound PA 252 and northbound US 202 and southbound US 202 and southbound PA 252.
+The lanes of PA 252 split as it passes over the Chester Valley Trail and comes to a partial interchange with the US 202 freeway to the north, with a ramp from northbound PA 252 to northbound US 202 and a ramp from southbound US 202 to southbound PA 252.
 Following this, the route heads east-northeast as a two-lane undivided road, passing between the US 202 freeway to the north and businesses to the south.
 PA 252 curves east and turns northwest onto Valley Forge Road, immediately reaching an interchange with US 202.
-The route continues through suburban neighborhoods in Chesterbrook before coming to a bridge over the Pennsylvania Turnpike (Interstate 76, I-76).
+The route continues through suburban neighborhoods in Chesterbrook before coming to a bridge over the Pennsylvania Turnpike (Interstate 76).
 At this point, the road enters Valley Forge National Historical Park.
 PA 252 passes through fields within the park, turning west onto Valley Creek Road at the Baptist Road intersection.
 Upon intersecting Yellow Springs Road just east of the Knox Covered Bridge over the Valley Creek, the route turns north and enters Upper Merion Township in Montgomery County, winding north through forested areas along the east bank of the creek.
 PA 252 comes to its northern terminus at an intersection with PA 23 west of the community of Valley Forge.